Hip Care | Direct Anterior Approach

 Direct Anterior approach for hip replacement

-If you’ve been told you are a candidate for hip replacement surgery, you may benefit from a minimally invasive surgical technique called Direct Anterior hip replacement surgery.
+If you’ve been told you are a candidate for hip replacement surgery.
+You may benefit from a minimally invasive surgical technique called Direct Anterior hip replacement surgery.
 Put simply, this technique changes the direction from which a surgeon can access your hip joint.

-With the Direct Anterior approach, your specially trained orthopedic surgeon is able to repair your painful hip through a natural space between the muscles of the anterior (front) portion of the hip, rather than making the incision on the posterior (back) side, which has the potential of damaging the muscles that make up the primary support system for the joint.
+With the Direct Anterior approach, your specially trained orthopedic surgeon is able to repair your painful hip through a natural space.
+Between the muscles of the anterior (front) portion of the hip, rather than making the incision on the posterior (back) side.
+Which has the potential of damaging the muscles that make up the primary support system for the joint.
 These are the muscles you spend weeks and months rehabilitating after surgery.

-During this procedure the hip joint is exposed between the anterior muscles, without the need to cut tissue or detach tendons.
+During this procedure the hip joint is exposed between the anterior muscles.
+Without the need to cut tissue or detach tendons.
 Once access is gained, the portion of the upper thigh bone (the femoral head and neck) and the hip socket (acetabulum) are prepared for the insertion of the hip replacement implant, just as in a traditional procedure.

 The hip replacement is comprised of metal and plastic components that replace the ball-and-socket elements of the hip joint.
 They are secured within the femur (thighbone) and acetabulum (hip socket) either with bone cement or by “press-fit,” meaning the implants are shaped to achieve stability without bone cement.
 Through the use of X-rays, physicians can ensure the implants have the proper fit and alignment to ensure comfort and a natural range-of-motion after surgery.